voloko/uki/docs/introduction.markdown

 ## ukijs

-Ukijs is a small (core under 10KB) library that let's you build complex interfaces in a meaningful way.
+Ukijs is a small (core is under 10KB) library that lets you build complex interfaces in a meaningful way.
 It comes with a collection of views like SplitPane or DataList.
-It also plays nicely with client side libraries (jQuery, prototype) and with nodejs on the server.
+It also plays nicely with client-side libraries (jQuery, Prototype) and with Node.js on the server.

 ### Compatibility
 IE7+, FF3+, Safari/Chrome latest-1, Opera 10+.
 Yes, no IE6 any more.
-Prototype neutral.
+Prototype-neutral.
 Will not modify any native objects.

 ### Build interfaces

-Ukijs provides a simple syntax to build interfaces from view components using json markup.
+Ukijs provides a simple syntax to build interfaces from view components using JSON markup.
 Build a button view and attach it to `document.body`:

     uki({ view: 'Button', label: 'Hello World' }).attach(document.body);

-This can be extend to build more complex interfaces like a mail app layout:
+This can be extended to build more complex interfaces like a mail app layout:

     uki(
-      // verticaly splitted 2-pane resizable container
+      // vertically splitted 2-pane resizable container
       { view: 'SplitPane', init: { vertical: true },
         leftChildViews: [
-          // data list on the left filling all the available space { view: 'ScrollableDataList', pos: 'top:0 left:0 rigth:0 bottom:0',
+          // data list on the left filling all the available space { view: 'ScrollableDataList', pos: 'top:0 left:0 right:0 bottom:0',
             data: folders }
         ],
         rightChildViews: [
-          // horizontaly splitted 2-pane resizable container with large handle { view: 'SplitPane', init: { vertical: false, handleWidth: 5 },
+          // horizontally splitted 2-pane resizable container with a large handle { view: 'SplitPane', init: { vertical: false, handleWidth: 5 },
             handlePosition: 300,
             topChildViews: [
-              // messages arranged as a table on the right { view: 'DataTable', pos: 'top:0 left:0 rigth:0 bottom:0',
+              // messages arranged as a table on the right { view: 'DataTable', pos: 'top:0 left:0 right:0 bottom:0',
                 data: messages,
                 columns: [
                   { label: 'From', key: 'fromName', width: 200, minWidth: 100 },
                   { label: 'Subject', key: 'title', width: 200, minWidth: 100 },
-                  { label: 'Recieved', key: 'dateRecieved',
+                  { label: 'Received', key: 'dateReceived',
                     width: 100, minWidth: 80, formatter: function(d) {
                       return d.toDateString();
                     } }